forestgeo/Climate/Historical Climate Data/README.md

 ##Data set description:
 In order to obtain standardized climate data for all sites, global climate data with 0.5 degree spatial resolution were downloaded in February 2017.
 Specifically, we retrieved monthly data for 1951 – 2014 for ten variables: daily mean temperature (°C), monthly average daily minimum temperature (°C), monthly average daily maximum temperature (°C), diurnal temperature range (°C), frost day frequency (days), precipitation (mm), wet day frequency (days), cloud cover (%), and vapour pressure (hecta-Pascals) from the CRU-TS v3.23 Historic Climate Database for GIS (badc.nerc.ac.uk/data/cru/).
 In addition, potential evapotranspiration (PET; mm day-1) estimates were obtained from the Global Potential Evapo-Transpiration (Global-PET) dataset (Zomer, 2007; Zomer et al., 2008).

+Annual values and climatic means were calculated using Matlab by K. Anderson-Teixeira.

 ##Notes:
 These data are an updated version of those presented in Anderson-Teixeira et al. (2015), which included data through 2012 from the CRU-TS v3.10.01 database.